-A piece-rate design enables the researcher to map from a reduced-form effect to underlying parameters, allows readers to judge the plausibility of an effect, and makes comparisons across experiments with different tasks easier.
-Moreover, estimating the elasticity of different outcomes enables researchers to identify more highly-powered experimental designs, such as the extra-work designs we employ, allowing for more precise and cost-effective inference.
+Pay-rate design.
+Finally, this paper makes the case for a pay-rate design, which is relatively uncommon in the behavioral literature (with exceptions such as Augenblick, Niederle, and Sprenger, 2015 and DellaVigna and Pope, 2018).
+A pay-rate design enables the researcher to map from a reduced-form effect to underlying parameters, allows readers to judge the plausibility of an effect, and makes comparisons across experiments with different tasks easier.
+Moreover, estimating the elasticity of different outcomes enables researchers to identify more highly-powered experimental designs allowing for more precise and cost-effective inference.
+In our settings at least, the extrawork designs employed in Experiments 2 and 3 have proven to have substantially higher elasticity; we hope that future papers will further explore this type of design.

-30For the last 65 workers in Experiment 1, we asked 'How did the pay in the last two periods make you feel?
+32For the last 65 workers in Experiment 1, we asked 'How did the pay in the last two periods make you feel?
 (Check all that apply) [] No particular reaction [] It made me happy [] Felt more motivated and energetic [] It was what I expected [] Surprised, it was more than I expected [] Surprised, it was less than I expected [] Felt unhappy [] Felt insulted [] It was unfair.'
 We coded the share that reported being happy or unhappy, as well as the share reporting a positive surprise or a negative surprise.
 As Online Appendix Figure 14 shows, in the positive gift treatments 70 to 80 percent of subjects report positive mood, compared to 20 percent in the control group and 5 percent in the negative gift group.
 The results are similar for positive surprise, and are reversed for unhappiness and negative surprise.